MrBounty/HEG/README.md

 Simple webapp tech stack without JS

 ## Introduction
 You might feel overwhelmed by the variety of frameworks and libraries available to do frontend.
-They all seem to perform the same basic task: updating text when a button is clicked.
-Yet, the complexity is daunting, with countless frameworks, enormous libraries, and extensive boilerplate code.
+Even performing some basic task seems to require complex frameworks, enormous libraries, and extensive boilerplate code.

 In this landscape, JavaScript is unavoidable.
 Whether you like it or not, mastering a JavaScript framework like React or Angular is often seen as essential.
 However, for those who prefer simplicity and minimalism, there is an alternative: HTMX.

 ## Stack Philosophy: Simplicity
 The HEG tech stack is built on simplicity.
 My definition of simplicity is straightforward: code that can be understood without documentation and minimal comments in less than five seconds.
+So if I come back in 2 years, I'm not lost.
+If someone else read my code, it's not too difficult.
+If something break, I can easely identify it.

 This philosophy guided my choice of technologies.

 ## The HEG Tech Stack